toji/webgpu-gltf-case-study/index.md

 ## Part 5.2: Using materials in the shader

 Writing shaders that efficiently render PBR materials like those used by glTF is, to put it mildly, a large topic.
-You can find volumes of writing from talented developers who have spent far more time researching the topic than I have with you favorite search engine, so I'm not even going to try to capture the full scope of it here.
+You can find volumes of writing from talented developers who have spent far more time researching the topic than I have with your favorite search engine, so I'm not even going to try to capture the full scope of it here.

 Instead what I'm most interested in is covering some basic patterns that can be used when writing shaders so that they can handle a variety of common scenarios, which will hopefully allow you to easily expand the shaders to encompass material properties beyond the ones we cover here.